dekuNukem/FAP80/README.md

 FAP80 is a Z80 retro computer with a sprinkling of modern twists to make the experience of designing, programming, and debugging this computer as painless and straightforward as possible.

+A lot of retro computer projects are rooted on nostalgia, they tend to use “period correct” components to get the “feelings” right, and the result often ends up on breadboard or self-made circuit boards, with rudimentary video capacity or no video at all, few I/O ports, and a symphony of through hole 74 series chips.

+Of course there is nothing wrong with that, but since I wasn’t even born during the 80s home computer era, I didn’t have the same attachment to how things was done back then, so instead of trying to recreate the “good old days”,  I made the decision to liberally use modern parts to make the computer easy to program and use, as well as simplifying the design process.

 ## Technical Highlights

 ### Active Backplane